 The day of the finals was on December 13th, National Swedish holiday, at Grona Lund, in Stockholm.
 Europe vs. Café Midnatt, among judges there were Thomas Erdtman and some celebrities as Michael Rickfors, Thomas Ledin and Hasse Carlsson.
 Europe won everything!
-Not only the Championship but the two major prizes to Joey Tempest as best lead singer and to John Norum as best guitarist.
+Not only the Championship but the two major prizes to Joey Tempest as the best lead singer and to John Norum as the best guitarist.
 The final prize was to record an album for Hot Records.
 Their new manager Thomas Erdtman tried to convince them to sing in Swedish, and maybe polish their music and look a bit.
 Joey was just about to do it but John didn’t agree at all.
 John and Thomas have never been in good terms since the very beginning…

 Hot Records reached an agreement with Grammfon AB Electra and the first album of Europe, “EUROPE”, was recorded in a studio in Kista, few kilometers north of Stockholm.
 The songs were long, lyrics were complicated and melodies were pure hard Rock, influenced by UFO, Thin Lizzy and Deep Purple but totally revised in a personal and particular way.